palewire/first-visual-story/readthedocs/index.rst

 Node.js
 -------

 Node.js is an open-source programming framework built using JavaScript.
-Many programmers like it because it allows them to write JavaScript not just in their browser for "front-end" tasks, but also in terminal or on a server for "back-end" tasks.
+Many programmers like it because it allows them to write JavaScript not just in their browser for "front-end" tasks, but also in the terminal or on a server for "back-end" tasks.

 You should be on the latest long-term support (LTS) version of Node, which at the time of this writing is ``8.9.4``.
 The `Node.js site <https://nodejs.org>`_ has `installer packages <https://nodejs.org/en/download/>`_ available for Windows and Mac OSX.